(aka 'Celia - Child of Terror')

 Celia (also known as Celia: Child of Terror) is a 1988 Australian drama film written and directed by Ann Turner.
 Set in rural Australia in the 1950s amidst the Red Scare and a rabbit plague, it stars Rebecca Smart as troubled nine year old Celia as the movie follows her descent into madness.
 Turner won the Grand Prix award at the 1989 Créteil International Women's Film Festival and for her part as Alice Tanner, Victoria Longley won the Best Actress in a Supporting Role award from the Australian Film Institute. ***

-a plague of rabbits, the film depicts a long hot summer seen through
+unsentimental debut feature depicts a long hot summer seen

 Reviews More Reviews DVD Reviews